coveooss/uabot/Scenariodoc/events.md

-probability | number | The probability that the user will click (between 0 and 1) quickview | boolean | If the click is a quickview or not (default, false) customData | object | Custom data to be sent alongside the event.
+probability | number | The probability that the user will click (between 0 and 1) quickview | boolean | If the click is a quickview or not (default, false) customData | object | Custom data to be sent alongside the event. fakeClick | boolean | Click on a document in falseResponse. falseResponse | search.Response | A fake response from the search

 #### Example